panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 The composability of functions thanks to higher-order functions is an important instrument in functional programming.

-In conclusion, higher-order functions enable better reusability and composability of functions.
-As result, they reduce the [code duplication](https://en.wikipedia.org/wiki/Duplicate_code) and favor the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+The higher-order functions help reduce the [code duplication](https://en.wikipedia.org/wiki/Duplicate_code) and favor the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

-## 4. Higher-order functions and callbacks

-In the invocation `calculate(sum, 0, [1, 2, 4])`, the function `sum` supplied as an argument is also called a [callback](/javascript-callback/) function.

-In other words, you could think that a higher-order function accepts or returns callback functions.

-## 5. Examples of higher-order functions
+## 4. Examples of higher-order functions

 If you look closer at the built-in JavaScript function on arrays, strings, DOM methods, promise method &mdash; you could notice that many of them are higher-order functions as soon as they accept a function as an argument.